in civic center public spaces

 In San Francisco’s central civic spaces you’ll find art, events, places to eat

 and people to meet.
-Experience what #wehaveincommons.

 concert halls and architectural wonders.
-Here are some places of interest

 A San Francisco treasure, this historic landmark is boasts the largest (or 2nd largest) free-standing dome in North America.
 The offices of our city government and host to countless ceremonies, City Hall’s distinct features can be found inside and out.
 City Hall’s ground floor serves as an art gallery, curated by the San Francisco Arts Commission .
 The exterior of the building is illuminated every evening and often features colors to celebrate or honor an event, cause or the life of someone who has passed.
 To find out What Color is City Hall Tonight, Click here.

-Tours offered Monday through Friday, 10am, Noon, and 2pm.
+Tours offered Monday through Friday, 10am, noon, and 2pm.
 For more info on City Hall tours, visit here.

 City Hall is open to the public, Monday through Friday, 8am to 8pm.
 Closed on Saturdays, Sundays and legal holidays.